University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment2.md

 You can download your assigned species here: 'http://ftp.ensembl.org/pub/release-100/gff3/' of course you will have to add the relevant additional information to specify your species and the '.100.gff3.gz' file.

-## Values For Question 4

-*If your student number is not listed, please contact Dave to ensure you are added to the list*

-The results you are analysing for Q4 are as follows.
-You can simply paste these values into your RMarkdown document as the object `x` and perform all of your analysis on these values.

 | ID       | Species                      | Taxonomy ID | Common Name            |
 |:---------|:-----------------------------|------------:|:-----------------------|
 | a1705481 | Larimichthys crocea          |      215358 | Large Yellow Croaker   |